Photon-HDF5/photon-hdf5/docs/phdata.rst

   encourage users to submit new name requests.

 The *measurement_type* field describes the type of measurement saved within the file.
-It is an important field allowing sofware packages reading and saveing Photon-HDF5 files to perform consistency checks (see also :ref:`measurement_type`).
+It is an important field allowing software packages reading and saving Photon-HDF5 files to perform consistency checks (see also :ref:`measurement_type`).

 For μs-ALEX, 2, 3 or N colors: